abdrahmansoltan/Learning-Notes/Frontend/JavaScript/1-JS.md

 - **Function Declarations**:

-  - Can be called before they are defined.
+  - Can be called before they are defined (hoisted).
   - Interpreter processes them before executing the script.
   - Instantly fully initialized when the Lexical Environment is created.
     ![function-declaration](./img/function-declaration.png)